pivotal/docs-tap/getting-started.md

 1. Click **Create**, located on the left-hand side of the navigation bar on the Tanzu Application Platform GUI portal, to view the list of available accelerators.
-   See [Accessing Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md) for information about connecting to Tanzu Application Platform GUI.
+   For information about connecting to Tanzu Application Platform GUI, see [Accessing Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md).

     ![List of accelerators in Tanzu Application Platform GUI](images/getting-started-tap-gui-1.png)